aaronnech/TSBP/README.md

 Description
 -----------

-This is minimum starter code for my front-end TypeScript projects.
-It is targeted toward complex object-oriented applications in the browser or phone via PhoneGap.
+This is minimum boilerplate code for my TypeScript projects.
+It is targeted toward complex object-oriented applications in the browser or phone via PhoneGap, where TypeScript maintainability is important.

 Set Up
 ------